kkeogh2001/EEN1003-Nanoelectronics-Technology/week3.md

 ### Reciprocal Lattice

-- Mathematical construct to describe periodicity, important for understanding X-ray diffraction and electronic band structure[1].
+- Mathematical construct to describe periodicity, important for understanding X-ray diffraction and electronic band structure.
 - Each family of real crystal planes links to a vector in reciprocal space; length of vector inversely proportional to plane spacing.

 ### Excitons (Electron-Hole Pairs)

-- **Exciton:** Bound state of an electron and a hole (analogy: positronium in atoms)[1].
+- **Exciton:** Bound state of an electron and a hole (analogy: positronium in atoms).
 - *Mott-Wannier exciton*: Weakly bound, spreads over many lattice sites; dominant in most semiconductors (e.g., GaAs).
 - *Frenkel exciton*: Strongly bound, localized; important in molecular crystals.
 - **Binding energy of exciton (for GaAs, example values):**